sfirke/janitor/cran-comments.md

 #### New problems
 These CRAN packages depending on janitor each have 1 warning:

 * ballr, bomrang: failures due to change in janitor::clean_names.
 I proposed a fix to package maintainers on Feb 21 and emailed them notice of failing R CMD check on Mar 17.
+Maintainers of both packages have since confirmed to me that they've updated their packages accordingly.
+Both packages have been submitted to CRAN or will be shortly following janitor 1.0.0's acceptance.
 * fivethirtyeight: my check yielded a warning `checking for unstated dependencies in example ...
-WARNING warning in parse(file = files, n = -1L) : invalid input found on input connection 'fivethirtyeight-Ex.R'.`   I proposed a fix to the package maintainer on Feb 21 and emailed about this warning on Mar 17, though I don't think this is a result of the change to janitor.
+WARNING warning in parse(file = files, n = -1L) : invalid input found on input connection 'fivethirtyeight-Ex.R'.`   I discussed this warning with the maintainer; he tested janitor 1.0.0 with his package and confirmed that any WARNING or NOTE is not the result of changes to janitor.